virtualdataset/virtdata-java/virtdata-userlibs/src/main/resources/docs-for-virtdata/virtdata-funcref/funcref_nulls.md

 ## UnsetOrLoad

-Reads a long variable from the input, hashes and scales it to the unit interval 0.0d - 1.0d, then uses the result to determine whether to return null object or a loaded value.
+Reads a long variable from the input, hashes and scales it to the unit interval 0.0d - 1.0d, then uses the result to determine whether to return UNSET.value or a loaded value.

 - long -> UnsetOrLoad(double: ratio, java.lang.String: varname) -> java.lang.Object

 ## UnsetOrPass

-Reads a long variable from the thread local variable map, hashes and scales it to the unit interval 0.0d - 1.0d, then uses the result to determine whether to return a null object or the input value.
+Reads a long variable from the thread local variable map, hashes and scales it to the unit interval 0.0d - 1.0d, then uses the result to determine whether to return UNSET.value or the input value.

 - java.lang.Object -> UnsetOrPass(double: ratio, java.lang.String: varname) -> java.lang.Object